mattermost/mattermost-marketplace/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
-Join the [**Plugin Marketplace channel**](https://community.mattermost.com/core/channels/plugins-marketplace) on the Mattermost community server for discussion about this plugin.
+Join the [**Plugin Marketplace channel**](https://community.mattermost.com/core/channels/plugins-marketplace) on the Mattermost community server for discussion about the Plugin Marketplace.

 ## Reporting Issues